KishorAndroid/build_it_bigger_submission/README.md

 # Gradle for Android and Java Final Project

-In this project, I have create an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
+In this project, I have created an app with multiple flavors that uses multiple libraries and Google Could Endpoints.
 The finished app consists of four modules.
 A Java library that provides jokes, a Google Could Endpoints (GCE) project that serves those jokes, an Android Library containing an